section-engineering-education/engineering-education/articles/5-real-life-use-cases-of-5g-ultra-reliable-low-latency-communication-urllc/index.md

 [5G](https://en.wikipedia.org/wiki/5G) adoption continues to progress at a high rate in subscribers and deployment.
 The 5th generation mobile network enables applications and services requiring better reliability, improved energy efficiency, massive connection density, and lower latency, making industries faster and efficient and our connected lives better.

-5G URLLC service makes it possible to support use cases that require very high reliability and extremely low latency.
+5G Ultra-Reliable Low-Latency Communication (URLLC) service makes it possible to support use cases that require very high reliability and extremely low latency.
 Examples of these use cases include industrial automation, intelligent transportation, smart electricity grid, entertainment support, and remote diagnosis and surgery.

 This article explains 5G URLLC and its real-life applications in detail.